 Atop, stands the hero of England, Harioto Nelson.
 His most famous battle as a Royal Navy Admiral was the Battle of Trafalgar.
 He famously outwitted a French naval force and destroyed the Spanish and French ships even while being outnumbered.
 He died during the battle from a shot he sustained in his backbone.
 His column stands 169 feet tall in the centre of Trafalgar Square.
 He is surrounded by four large bronze lions.

 A wealth of knowledge

 There are few places in the world that draw as much attention as the British Museum.
 The UK is already known to have some of, if not the, best museums in the world.
-This is a great opportunity for children to learn about art from around the world, as well as sculptures and history of other cultures and nations.
+This is a great opportunity for children to learn about art from around the world, as well as sculptures and the history of other cultures and nations.

 Once everything goes back to normal after lockdown and social distancing, you could enquire at your children’s school, whether they could take British Museum school trips.
 Learning about the incredible history of the earliest communities in human history will give your children an appreciation for the current state of civilization.
 It’s something that takes hundreds of years to build and then takes generation after generation to maintain.
-There are quite a generous school trip packages and deals that could be utilised to give kids a better well-rounded look at the timeline of human progression.
+There are quite generous school trip packages and deals that could be utilised to give kids a better well-rounded look at the timeline of human progression.

 A marvel of architecture